 My Toronto: Kensington Market

-My best friend makes fun of me because whenever we walk down the street, I always tell her “Oh, that’s my spot.”
-Like many locals in Toronto, we all have our spots.
-For me, the concentration of those spots –especially in the summer–is in Kensington Market.
+By Natalie Taylor.
+Many locals in Toronto have “our spots.”
+For me, the concentration of those spots – especially in the summer – is in Kensington Market.
 Kensington Market is my “spot.”
 Whenever, I’m stressed out, I wander around the market.
 It feels like being in another world.
 Being there invigorates my soul.

 Kensington Market for me is more of a vibe than anything.
 The colours coming from the cluster of fruit markets on its corners; the vintage signage on storefronts; the reggae music emanating from an unknown store at Kensington and Baldwin; locals in vintage outfits walking or riding their bicycles in the streets; the mix of old generation immigrants and youthful hipsters sitting side by side on the bench at Casa Acoreana at Baldwin and Augusta.
 Though Kensington is a “market,” it’s the streets and the people that make it the lively, bohemian village that it is.
 Kensington has welcomed me with open arms.
 The streets are mine.
 I criss cross them with exuberant enthusiasm, never going to just one place.